The Community Engagement Challenge

 Funds can also be used to cover the cost of transportation and/or materials for a community service project, or the cost of training that will help an organization improve its ability to engage with the community.

 The grants will be awarded by a selection committee that includes students, alumni, faculty, staff, and community input.
 Special thanks to the Class of 2011 for their generous donation that makes these grants possible.

 Congratulations to our past Community Engagement Challenge winners:

-Fall 2018 - Refugee Student Alliance: RSA is holding a fundraising event to benefit the Making a Connection (MAC) Academy, a program for young adult refugees who have aged out of the school system that helps them develop their professional and language skills.
-Funds raised will provide 15 driving lessons to MAC Academy students, an important step towards obtaining their licenses so they can secure work.
-MAC Academy students will participate in the fundraising event, sharing their personal experiences with attendees.
+Fall 2018 - Refugee Student Alliance: RSA held a fundraising event to benefit Making a Connection (MAC) Academy, a program for young adult refugees who have aged out of the school system that helps them develop their professional and language skills.

 Spring 2018 - Soñar Despierto: Soñar Despierto (Daydream Foundation) was able to transport their members to volunteer in an after school program at Cameron Community Ministries and to hold events for the residents at Monroe Community Hospital.

 Spring 2017 – UR HEAL: University of Rochester Health Education and Advocacy Leaders (UR HEAL) purchased blood pressure cuffs to provide regular screenings for soup kitchen patrons and educate them about health concerns.